The Top 5 Skills Needed for Promo Products

 Finding skilled hires in the Promotional Products industry is something we’re all feeling very keenly right now.

-‘Great Resignation’.
+Yes, there’s an ongoing labor shortage fuelled by the so-called ‘Great Resignation’.
 There’s also a shift in the market whereby employees have the upper hand when it comes to job, salary and cultural requirements.

 For Promo Products in particular, there’s an additional challenge - the breadth of skills you need to master to be successful in the industry.